jesuisstan/ContactBookFullstackApp/README.md

 ## Future Improvements

 While the project has been successfully implemented and deployed, there are potential areas for improvement:

-- **Authentication**: this would allow to use the App by maltiple persons and provide a more robust and reliable user experience.

 - **Unit Testing**: Implementing unit tests for the components and functionality of the Contact Book would help ensure the stability and maintainability of the codebase, allowing for easier future modifications and bug fixes.